Life insurance: Accidental death

 Accidental death insurance is a type of limited life insurance that is designed to cover the insured should they die as a result of an accident.
 "Accidents" run the gamut from abrasions to catastrophes but normally do not include deaths resulting from non-accident-related health problems or suicide.
 Because they only cover accidents, these policies are much less expensive than other life insurance policies.

 Such insurance can also be accidental death and dismemberment insurance or AD&D. In an AD&D policy, benefits are available not only for accidental death but also for the loss of limbs or body functions such as sight and hearing.

 Accidental death and AD&D policies pay actual benefits only very rarely, either because the cause of death is not covered by the policy or because death occurs well after the accident, by which time the premiums have gone unpaid.
 Various AD&D policies have different terms and exclusions.
 Risky activities such as parachuting, flying, professional sports, or military service are often omitted from coverage.

 Accidental death insurance can also supplement standard life insurance as a rider.
 If a rider is purchased, the policy generally pays double the face amount if the insured dies from an accident.
 This was once called double indemnity insurance.
 In some cases, triple indemnity coverage may be available.

 Senior and pre-need products

-Insurance companies have in recent years developed products for niche markets, most notably targeting seniors in an aging population.
-These are often low to moderate face value whole life insurance policies, allowing senior citizens (ages 50-85) to purchase affordable insurance later in life.
-This may also be marketed as final expense insurance or burial insurance and usually have death benefits between $2,000 and $40,000.
-One reason for their popularity is that they only require answers to simple "yes" or "no" questions, while most other life insurance policies require a medical exam to qualify.
-As with other policy types, the range of premiums can vary widely.
+Insurance companies also offer products targeted at niche markets, such as seniors.
+These policies are often low face value whole life insurance policies, allowing individuals (ages 50-90) to purchase affordable insurance later in life.
+These may also be marketed as final expense insurance or burial insurance and usually have death benefits between $1,000 and $50,000.
+A major reason for their popularity is their use of "simplified underwriting".
+With simplified underwriting, applicants are not required to take a medical exam; approval depends on the applicant's answers to a set of "yes" or "no" health questions as well as a check of their prescription drug history.